 Business Improvement District

-Following on from our £30 million Hemel Evolution regeneration programme, we have teamed up with property investment trust Capital and Regional, who bought the Marlowes Shopping Centre for £53.8 million, to promote the development of a Business Improvement District (BID) - a business-led and business-funded body formed to improve a defined commercial area.
+We've teamed up with property investment trust Capital and Regional, who bought the Marlowes Shopping Centre for £53.8 million, to promote the development of a Business Improvement District (BID) - a business-led and business-funded body formed to improve a defined commercial area.
 BIDs charge a levy to local businesses in return for providing services over and above the usual council provision.

 Both ourselves and Capital and Regional share the common goal of strengthening and diversifying the town centre economy, and feel that a BID is the natural progression.